demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

 **Notes:**
 1. When running the `!servicenow-oauth-login` command, a refresh token is generated and will be used to produce new access tokens after the current access token has expired.
 2. Every time the refresh token expires you will have to run the `servicenow-oauth-login` command again.
-Hence, we recommend to set the `Refresh Token Lifespan` field in the endpoint created in step 1 to a long period (can be set to several years).
+Hence, we recommend setting the `Refresh Token Lifespan` field in the endpoint created in step 1 to a long period (can be set to several years).

 ### Using Multi Factor Authentication (MFA)